Robin Gardiner

 Robin Gardiner (24 May 1947 – 23 July 2017) was an English Titanic conspiracy theorist who made several theories in which the Titanic never sank.
 Most of the conspiracy theories revolved around an alleged switch with Titanics sister ship, the RMS Olympic.

 Biography

 He was born in the suburb of Oxford, Headington on 24 May 1947, the middle child of three, his parents were Harold Gardiner, a military man, and Audry Gardiner.
 His fascination with the started during his childhood and he researched her history until his death, writing several books where he covered his controversial theory.

 He married Lynn in Oxford on 20 January 1979 and the couple had one son, Will.
-He died from stomach cancer on 23 July 2017, at the age of 70.
+He died from stomach cancer on 23 July 2017, at the age of 70 (Robin Gardiner died not his son).